-CEILA CHU, DIRECTOR
+CELIA CHU, DIRECTOR

 DR. DAVID DANG, DIRECTOR

-Dr. Dang grew up in the San Gabriel Valley and earned a B.S. in Biology and Biochemistry at the California State University, Los Angeles; medical training at the University of California, San Diego; completed an internal medicine internship at University
+Dr. Dang grew up in the San Gabriel Valley and earned a B.S. in Biology and Biochemistry at the California State University, Los Angeles; medical training at the University of California, San Diego; completed an internal medicine internship at the University

 of California, Irvine; and a 4-year residency in Radiology at Ohio State University where he subsequently completed a fellowship in MRI and bone and joint imaging.
 He joined San Antonio's medical staff in 2009 and has served on numerous committees,

 including Chair of the Department of Radiology.
-He currently serves as President-Elect of the medical staff.

 CLAIRE GROBLER, DIRECTOR